RolandWArnold/custom-react-pdf-viewer/packages/custom-react-pdf-viewer/README.md

 yarn add custom-react-pdf-viewer
 ```

-This package lists `react`, `react-dom`, and `pdfjs-dist` as peer dependencies.
+This package lists `react` and `react-dom` as peer dependencies.
 You must install them yourself.
-Tested with `pdfjs-dist@4.2.67`.

-SSR/Node note: If you render PDFs server-side or need Node canvas features, install without --no-optional so canvas is included.
+**Note:** pdfjs-dist is installed automatically.
+If you see build warnings about canvas (optional for Node), you can silence them by adding --omit=optional to your install command.

 **Usage**